Where Conditions

 Potential for Non Rendering Where Clauses

-An “in” condition will always be dropped from rendering if the list of values is empty.
+An “inWhenPresent” condition will be dropped from rendering if the list of values is empty.
 Other conditions could be dropped from a where clause due to filtering.
 If all conditions fail to render, then the entire where clause will be dropped from the rendered SQL.
 In general, we think it is a good thing that the library will not render invalid SQL.
 But this stance does present a danger - if a where clause is dropped from the rendered SQL, then the statement could end up impacting all rows in a table.
 For example, a delete statement could inadvertently delete all rows in a table.

 By default, and out of an abundance of caution, the library will not allow a statement to render if the entire where clause will be dropped.
 If a where clause is coded, but fails to render, then the library will throw a NonRenderingWhereClauseException by default.